 The Miles City weather is perfect for a summer vacation.
 The area has few natural disasters, and it’s scenic enough that you’ll be distracted from your worries!

 - The Museum of the Northern Great Plains is one of the area’s most popular tourist destinations.
 This museum tells the story of the people and cultures who have lived in this area over the centuries.

 - Rosebud Battlefield State Park is a great place to go hiking or fishing.
-The park features nature trails and a riverfront area to catch trout, bass, and catfish.
+The city park features nature trails and a riverfront area to catch trout, bass, and catfish.

 - The Yellowstone River is one of Montana’s most popular fishing destinations.
 The river offers excellent fishing for trout, bass, and catfish.

 - Miles City is home to the Rodeo Capital of the World.
-Every summer, cowboys and cowgirls from all over the country compete in area rodeos.
+Every summer, cowboys, and cowgirls from all over the country compete in area rodeos.

 - The area around Miles City is home to various wildlife, including bison, elk, and pronghorn antelope.
 You can see these animals at Yellowstone National Park or the Charles M. Russell National Wildlife Refuge.

-- Concerts in the Park is a free concert series every Friday night from May through August.
+- Concerts in the city Park is a free concert series every Friday night from May through August.
 These concerts feature various styles of music, including country and rock.

 - The area around Miles City is home to many national monuments and state parks, including Pompey’s Pillar National Monument, Little Bighorn Battlefield National Monument, and Cedar Creek Battlefield State Park.

 - Miles City is home to the Mainstreet Round-Up Club, an association of area businessmen who promote the area’s rich history by dressing up like cowboys and driving around in horse-drawn carriages.